Hettomei/swing-wii-balance-board/Readme.txt

 $ java -d32 -cp .:./lib/* NewBoard

+Compile and run :
+If you are lazy and have the same configuration as this project simply type :
+$ ./compile-run.sh

 You need to have bluetooth activated and don't link the balance board with the computer before, the program do it.